dakhama-mehdi/Modern_ActiveDirectory/README.md

 ![Logo](Pictures/Logo.png "Logo")

-New experience to give you an overview of Active Directory environment from beautiful interactive HTML report
+New experience given an overview of Active Directory environment from a beautiful interactive HTML report
 ### What can i do with :
 - [ ] View key indicators
 - [ ] Inventory of Active Directory